YehyaMn/Cisco-LAN/README.md

 **Cisco Packet Tracer IP Phone Registration Guide**
 -------------------------------------------------------------

-This repository contains a guide for setting up and troubleshooting IP Phone Registration with Telephony Services on a Cisco Router using Cisco Packet Tracer.
-The guide includes steps for configuring VLANs, DHCP, telephony services, and troubleshooting common registration issues.
+This repository contains a guide for setting up DCHP server that transmit DHCP request based on VLANs and IP Phone Registration with Telephony Services on a Cisco Router using Cisco Packet Tracer.
+The guide includes steps for configuring Data and voice VLANs, DHCP server, routing, and telephony services.

 ![Packet Tracer](https://github.com/user-attachments/assets/e34ef378-4c04-4022-a2d8-8dc37b199d8b)